RxAI-dev/RxNN/docs/research/sparse_query_attention.md

 > short context.
 Apart from that, I only tested longer sequences for computational efficiency, in order to compare with
 > trained models with short sequences.
 I'm planning to further explore the topic in future research.

-Generally, in training tests with short context lengths (256/1024), the computational performance difference was really noticeable - ~3-10%, while the efficiency decrease (compared to GQA, when comparing to MQA, it's increase) is rather unnoticeable (~0.1–0.2% accuracy).
+Generally, even in training tests with short context lengths (256/1024), the computational performance difference was really noticeable - ~3-10%, while the efficiency decrease (compared to GQA, when comparing to MQA, it's increase) is rather unnoticeable (~0.1–0.2% accuracy).